univention/univention-corporate-server/doc/app-center/configurations.rst

    [myapp/mysetting]

-It is recommended to use the app ID as a prefix to prevent collisions.
+It's recommended to use the app ID as a prefix to prevent collisions.

 The type of the attribute is defined with the keyword *Type*.
 The following types are supported: